 We do a guided 16th Karmapa meditation on Wednesdays and Sundays at 8:00 pm, proceeded by a short introductory talk about Diamond Way and Buddhism in general.
 There is no need to call or email in advance but you can surely do so if you have questions.

 There is always someone in the Center a couple minutes before 8:00, waiting downstairs to let you in.
 If you come a little early or a little late, just use the door bell or call the center number (206.452.1985) and we'll let you in.
-The entrance is from Western Ave, next to the bike shop (and not the back alley even if that's what the GPS may think).
+The entrance is from Western Ave, next to the brewery/bar (and not the back alley even if that's what the GPS may think).